abdullahsmarei/restaurant-menu/README.md

 ## License

-&copy; 2025 ASM.
+&copy; 2025 Savor the Moment.
 All rights reserved.